2009–10 NHL season: Olympics

+Highlights

-The Avalanche, picked by many in the media to finish last in the Western Conference, instead roared to a 10–2–2 mark for the month of October to lead the Western Conference, partly on the strong play of Craig Anderson in net and rookies Ryan O'Reilly and Matt Duchene.
+The Avalanche, picked by some in the media to finish last in the Western Conference, instead roared to a 10–2–2 mark for the month of October to lead the Western Conference, partly on the strong play of Craig Anderson in net and rookies Ryan O'Reilly and Matt Duchene.
 The Coyotes, who were also not expected to make the playoffs, started strongly.
 The team had signed some veterans and demoted some young players to the minors.
 The Coyotes surprised the Stanley Cup champion Penguins 3–0 in Pittsburgh.

-In the Eastern Conference, the Penguins had the best record after the first month.
-Teams playing at a higher level than predicted included the Sabres, which led the Northeast Division through most of October.
-On the other end of the scale, 2009 Conference finalist Hurricanes had a 2–8–3 record for October, the worst in franchise history.